mike-zaharchenko17/os-homework/homework04/README.md

 | 8           | 0.006862       | 2.013532         | 100%        | 0%     |
 | 12          | 0.007648       | 2.087144         | 100%        | 0%     |

-For every number of threads except 1, the bucket mutex offers faster insertions.
+The bucket mutex offers increased performance for every thread count except 1.
+It gives you an insertion speedup of about 14%.